 Submit your Expression of Interest outlining your idea.

-Complete your proposal form.
+Complete your proposal template.

 Present your green idea to the student-led WMGF Committee.

 The We Mean Green Fund Committee